Ramifications of Re-Gaining Weight After FDL Surgery

 How Weight Regain Affects the Body

 While gaining just a few kilograms will not affect your results, a significant amount of weight gain can cause fat accumulation within the residual fat cells, which upsets the toned abdominal appearance achieved by the weight loss surgery.
-In addition to fat accumulation, weight gain stretches the skin, leading to the recurrence of loose, sagging skin.
+In addition to fat accumulation, weight gain stretches the skin, leading to the recurrence of loose skin.

 Too much weight gain will stretch the abdominal skin and may cause muscle separation.